Baltimore Chamber of Connection

 A regional assessment based on the Six Points of Connection framework to understand where connection is strong, where it is breaking down, and for whom.
 This will provide a shared baseline for the city and help guide collective action—informing priorities, investment, and coordination across sectors for 2027 and beyond.

 A cross-sector group of leaders from business, government, nonprofits, healthcare, education, art & culture, and community organizations.
-The Council will focus on five key life transitions where connection is most at risk, develop a shared regional agenda, and coordinate efforts to strengthen connection across systems, while elevating and resourcing the organizations already doing the work.
+The Council will develop a shared regional agenda and coordinate efforts to strengthen connection across systems, while elevating and resourcing the organizations already doing the work.

 A network of people across Baltimore who are already creating spaces for connection, from neighborhood organizers to cultural leaders to social club hosts.
 This network provides support, tools, visibility, and pathways for collaboration across communities.